rorycl/firstgo/README.md

 provided files in the `static` and `templates` directories respectively.

-If no pages are configured to be served from `/` and `/index` these endpoints will be automatically created with a simple index.
+If no pages are configured to be served from `/` and `/index` these endpoints will be automatically provided showing a simple index.

-## Command
+## Run

-The `firstgo` command has the following options:
+The `firstgo` command has the options shown below with `./firstgo -h`.
+Invoke a command with `-h` to see its specific help, such as `./firstgo serve -h`.

 ```
 Usage: